-VSCA 319 - Advertising I
+VSCA 319 - Advertising I 3 credits (4.5 hours | Studio)

-Prerequisites: VSCD 221, VSCM 221, VSCA 221
+Prerequisites: VSCA 221 and VSCD 221 or VSCM 221

 This course focuses on developing the student's ability to create on-target creative that effectively addresses a specified audience and creative objectives.
 The students will create strong, creative advertising concepts in a variety of media ranging from print to on-line.
 The role and business of advertising in relationship to the marketing system will be investigated.